50 Years Ago: Crosby Stills Nash and Young Buy Time With ‘So Far’

 “At first, Graham and I didn’t want to do it,” Crosby said.
 “We knew we had something that worked well and we didn’t want to fuck with it.
 Stephen, though, knew we needed Neil for the stage shows.
 We couldn’t cut it as just an acoustic act.
 We went out to Neil’s house one afternoon, and he played some songs for us.
 He played ‘Helpless,’ and by the time he finished, we were asking him if we could join his group.
 He’s a better poet than the rest of us put together.
 I hadn’t known him well at all before that, now he’s one of my best friends in the world.
 He’s crazy, of course, but then again we all are.”

-Young had apparently saved at least one song from On the Beach, "Human Highway," that was supposedly considered as the title track for the new CSNY album.
+Young had apparently saved at least one song from On the Beach, "Human Highway," which was supposedly considered as the title track for the new CSNY album.
 Back then, Crosby thought it was a sign of good things to come.

 “That was a very strange thing for him to do,” Crosby admitted, in that 1974 talk with Crowe.
 “Neil is a very self-orientated man.
 He seldom acts against his own self-interest. ...
 I thought that was an enormous sign of everything we were looking for in each other.
 Affection, respect -- partnership.
 That’s what it’s all about.
 That’s what we’re all about.
 I honestly believe we’re not gonna lose our way this time around.”